Remove from Favorites Add to Favorites Remove from Favorites Add to Favorites

 Sorrento Orange Olive Oil Cake

 This cake is light and airy with delicate notes of citrus and olive, just like a warm breeze on the cliffs in Sorrento.
-Be sure to top each slice with a generous dollop of lightly whipped sweetened cream for the full joyous experience.
+This cake couldn't be easier to whip up, but it's beautiful and elegant enough for any occasion.

 star